Samsung/tizen-docs/docs/application/native/guides/text-input/multi-assistant.md

    }
    ```

-3. If is also possible to just let the Multi-assistant framework know about the recognition result, indicating whether the recognition succeeded or not:
+3. It is possible to let the Multi-assistant framework know about the recognition result, indicating whether the recognition succeeded or not:

    ```c
    void